 - The veteran and spouse are both deceased; and

-- You are the principal beneficiary of the Form I-130 submitted by the veteran or by the veteran’s spouse for a son or daughter who is also the son or daughter of a veteran.
+- You are the son or daughter of the veteran and you are the principal beneficiary of the Form I-130 submitted by the veteran or by the veteran’s spouse.

 Requirements for Requesting Parole

 If you meet the requirements above, you may request parole on behalf of a family member who meets the following criteria: